h-walk/PSA/docs/guides/user_guide.md

 ### Prerequisites

-Before installing the `sda` package, ensure you have:
+Before installing the `psa` package, ensure you have:

 - Python 3.8 or higher
 - NumPy